talleyhoe/chess-ai/game/README.md

 Moves:
 We're going to create an event driven board that only allows legal moves, determining pinned pieces and required moves/captures.

-At most there can be 160 moves (fewer if we account for board position), so a move has to be represented by only a byte if we want to keep this under 256B.
+At most there can be 160 moves (fewer if we account for board position).

-GUI:
-I'm hoping to use cutechess as a front-end.
-Or maybe a fork of it
+Future Improvements:
+    Moves:
+        The pieces can be divided based on their move characteristics, and generated at the same time via a SIMD schema.